rr-prashant/Django-EmailAuthentication/README.md

-# Django-Form
+# Django- Email-Authentication Form
- A simple form is created using framework of python i.e. Django
+ A simple form is created using HTML/CSS and authenticated via email using **python Django Framework**

 A simple form is created using framework of python i.e. Django